heroicyang/bqq-go/README.md

 ## bqq-go
-> A Tecent Business QQ API Wrapper In Go.
+> A Tencent Business QQ API Wrapper In Go.

 ## Usage